LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 24/01/2023.

-This guide was once 25 seperate pages.
+This guide was once 25 separate pages.

-I got a lot of feedback that stated that having all these pages being seperate was clunky, hard to navigate and hard to read.
+I got a lot of feedback that stated that having all these pages being separate was clunky, hard to navigate and hard to read.

 So I have instead made it one longer page.